Imeneo

 Cambridge Handel Opera Company, Festival Theatre, Cambridge Buddhist Centre

-Direction: Guido Martin-Brandis; Set and Costume Design: Margaret Steinbach; Lighting Design: Trui Malten, Production Photographer: Craig Fuller.
+Direction: Guido Martin-Brandis; Set and Costume Design: Margaret Steinbach; Lighting Design: Trui Malten; Production Photographer: Craig Fuller.

 Tirinto - Bethany Horak Hallett